Vintage Shopping in Barcelona

 With rotating art exhibitions, a bookshop and homemade handicrafts, The Paella Showroom is much more than just a vintage fashion store and cool hunters should plan on calling by.
 Beautiful dresses, jackets and accessories have been sourced by local fashionistas like Layelfish and Lab Couture and whether you’re looking for the perfect pressie, or a piece for yourself you’re unlikely to go home empty handed.
 It’s hard to find, so check our map or download our travel app to ensure you don’t get lost.

 Pl.
 Vicenc Martorell 2

-If you're shopping on a budget, this second hand charity store could save you a few bucks.
-There's no hipster mark ups here, and although you will have to sort your way through an above average amount of grandmother blouses and dead man's jackets there is the odd sartorial gem to be plucked from Humana's hangers...
+If you’re shopping on a budget, this second hand charity store could save you a few bucks.
+There’s no hipster mark ups here, and although you will have to sort your way through an above average amount of grandmother blouses and dead man’s jackets there are more than a few sartorial gems to be plucked from Humana’s hangers…

 There’s nothing like market shopping for turning up the unexpected… and luckily Barcelona has got more of its fair share of bizarre bazaars to satisfy the open-minded and curious bargain hunter.
 We’ll add to this list soon!

-Every Catalan penny-pinchers first point of call for Chinese underwear and knock-down threads, don't expect too many quality items of vintage clothing, but there are some great raw material here - especially for those who want to customise their own clothes later!
-Apart from garments, you will find loads of weird and wonderful accessories, so if you're looking for something truly unique (and quite possibly stolen) head on over to Glories!
+Every Catalan penny-pinchers first point of call for Chinese underwear and knock-down threads, there are also plenty of quality items of vintage clothing racked up on stands as well as some great raw materials and accessories for those who want to customise their own clothes later.
+Apart from garments, you will find loads of weird and wonderful knick-knacks, so if you’re looking for something truly unique (and quite possibly stolen) head on over to Glories!